 For each course, I’ll provide some context, including workload and grade distribution.
 Here goes.

 MASC 101: Mass Communication

 This is our introductory mass comm course.
 It covers the history and development of each media platform (from books and newspapers to TV and the internet), explores how we use the media (for news, advertising and entertainment) and discusses media law, ethics and other issues.
 The course is required for all mass comm majors but is open to non-majors as well.

-MASC 101 is taught online.
+MASC 101 is taught online, with 150–200 students per section.
 Every week, I post a set of video lectures along with an online quiz and other activities, such as a Google Hangout with a media scholar or professional.
 I divide students into groups of six, and every other week, the groups have online discussions (on questions like whether media violence contributes to real-world violence).
 Throughout the semester, students do various projects, such as participate in Banned Books Week, a protest against censorship, or create a Wikipedia entry on a subject they know a lot about.
 We post these projects on our class website.
 And we’re constantly discussing the media on our Facebook group.
 Here is the syllabus with more details about how I teach MASC 101.